tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 ## IM Web SDK 1.5 2016-7-13
 - Merged broadcasting chat room SDK capabilities.
-- Fixed issues with uploading images in IE8 and IE9.
+- Fixed issues with uploading images in IE8 and 9.
-- Added a group member count field to prompts for joining and quitting groups.
+- Added a group member count field to tips for joining and quitting groups.
 - Fixed some SDK and demo bugs.

 ## IM SDK 2.0 2016-6-16